Alethic (Conceptual) Modalities

 5. Hence, it’s necessarily true that Hesperus = Phosphorus.

-• Argument #1 that Kripke’s theory is better:
+• Argument #1 supporting Kripke’s view:

-• Argument #2 that Kripke’s theory is better:
+• Argument #2 supporting Kripke’s view:

-• If Hesperus = Phosphorus is contingently true, there’s a possible world where Hesperus is not Phosphorus.
+• If Hesperus = Phosphorus is contingently true, there’s a possible world in which Hesperus is not Phosphorus.
 Perhaps in that world Hesperus = Mercury.
 Then Hesperus could have been Mercury.
 But a thing could not have been a different thing.
 (I could not have been my brother.).
 “Hesperus” could have named a different object.
 But Hesperus could not have been a different thing.

 • Water is H2O